-Caching improves the performance of a WordPress website in the fastest ways.
-Following techniques shows how to implement caching on a windows hosting account, to implement caching on a Linux Hosting account follow the previous post What is WordPress Caching & How to Install W3 Total Cache Plugin.
+Caching enhances the performance of a WordPress site in the quickest manner.
+The techniques outlined below demonstrate how to set up caching on a Windows hosting account; for implementing caching on a Linux hosting account, refer to the earlier post.
+What is WordPress Caching & How to Install W3 Total Cache Plugin.

 1. Enabling Caching using clientCache

-With our Windows hosting accounts, you can create caching rules to enhance your website’s speed by using clientCache in your Web.config file.
+By using our Windows hosting accounts, you have the ability to establish caching rules that improve your website’s performance through the use of clientCache in your Web.config file.

 Example

-Microsoft uses the following example code in a Web.config to enable caching:
+Microsoft provides the example code below in a Web.config to activate caching:

 2. Enabling Wincache’s Opcode Cache

-Wincache is PHP extension that Microsoft® wrote to improve the performance of PHP applications on Windows-based platforms.
-All Web Hosting Windows accounts have access to the performance-enhancing power of Wincache, but it’s disabled by default.
+Wincache is a PHP extension developed by Microsoft® to boost the performance of PHP applications running on Windows platforms.
+All Windows web hosting accounts have access to the performance benefits of Wincache, although it is turned off by default.

-You can find out more about how Wincache works by visiting PHP.net.
+You can learn more about the functioning of Wincache by going to PHP.net.

-To enable your php scripts to cache in the memory (called an opcode cache), you need to edit your account’s php5.ini file to include this directive:
+To allow your PHP scripts to use memory caching, referred to as opcode caching, you must modify your account’s php5.ini file to incorporate this directive.[wincache]

 wincache.ocenabled = 1

-Note: This setting affects all PHP scripts on the hosting account.
-Enabling it might interfere with other applications you have installed.
+Note: This configuration impacts every PHP script on the hosting account.
+Activating it could disrupt other applications you have installed.

-This change might take up to five minutes to become active on your site.
-To see if it’s active, open a plain text editor and create a file called phpinfo.php.
-Insert the following line:
+This update may require as much as five minutes to be reflected on your website.
+To check if it’s active, open a simple text editor and create a file named phpinfo.php.
+Then, insert the following line:

-Save this file to the root of your website and then browse to yourdomain.com/phpinfo.php.
+Store this file in the main directory of your website and then navigate to yourdomain.com/phpinfo.php.

 The wincache.ocenabled parameter display as On for the local value.